farmOS is architected using four Drupal entity types:

 The following is a brief overview of the entity types that farmOS uses.

-    The "Log" entity type is provided by the Log module, and is used to represent various types of events that are recorded on a farm (ie: activities, movements, observations, harvests, etc).
+The "Log" entity type is provided by the "Log" module, and is used to represent various types of events that are recorded on a farm (ie: activities, observations, inputs, harvests, etc).

 Taxonomy Terms are a core Drupal entity type, and they are generally used for categorization and tagging of things.
 Taxonomy Terms are organized into "Vocabularies", and farmOS provides a number of different vocabulary types that are used throughout the system.

 Users are a core Drupal entity type, and they provide the mechanism through which you can log into the system and use it.
 They represent all the different people who are involved with the farm, and they can be assigned roles to grant them different levels of permission.